A 9-dimensional family of K3 surfaces with finite dimensional motive: Further consequences, and closing remarks

 \begin{remark} From \cite{AS}, we know that the generic surface in the two families we consider has Picard number 2.
 We observe that examples of K3 surfaces with Picard number 2 and finite-dimensional motive have already been discovered in \cite[Corollary 2]{Ped}.
 Pedrini's examples are isolated in the moduli space, because of \cite[Theorem 5]{LSY}, while ours move in 9-dimensional families. \end{remark}

+1.0cm \begin{nonumberingcon} The authors have no competing interests to declare that are relevant to the content of this article. \end{nonumberingcon}

 1cm \begin{nonumberingt} Thanks to Samuel Boissi\`ere for an inspiring talk on \cite{BHS} in Strasbourg (May 2023).
-RL thanks MB for an invitation to sunny Montpellier (June 2023), where this work was initiated. \end{nonumberingt}
+RL thanks MB for an invitation to sunny Montpellier (June 2023), where this work was initiated.
+Thanks to the referee for helpful and insightful comments. \end{nonumberingt}

 1cm